 Law Reviews are scholarly legal publications published by law schools or other organizations.
-Examples here at UC are the University of Cincinnati Law Review, Immigration and Naturalization Law Review, Freedom Center Journal, and Human Rights Quarterly.
+Examples here at UC are the University of Cincinnati Law Review, Immigration and Naturalization Law Review, Intellectual Property & Computer Law Journal, and Human Rights Quarterly.

 Law reviews can be great sources of information because they can give good policy arguments, broad background information, focus in on narrow topics, as well as cover very cutting edge and controversial topics.